Care and Use of Property

 Housekeeping and Hygiene

-Each resident is responsible for the care and cleaning of his or her own room.
+Each resident is responsible for the care and cleaning of their own room.
 Residents must keep their rooms reasonably clean and neat to prevent a fire hazard or unhygienic atmosphere.
 Room inspections are done each semester for safety and hygiene.
 All rooms must be properly swept and mopped upon checkout.
+Students are also expected to maintain a personal hygiene that is appropriate for community living.
+Any condition that results in the collebe having to remediate (ie. obtain services of pest control) will result in a fine to student.

 Residents may decorate their room in order to make it feel “homey” subject to the following guidelines.